Grade Level: 10 (9-12)

 - Divide the class into groups of three students each.

-- Break the turkey femurs, keeping track of the maximum weight each bone could bear before breaking.
+- Break the turkey femurs, keeping track of the maximum weight each bone could bear before breaking in part 5 of the Repairing Broken Bones Design Worksheet.
 Two suggested methods:

 - Use a stress tester, such as an Instron universal testing machine, to break bone from the side and/or from compression.
 Universities often have stress testing equipment.